code-anyway/platogram/README.md

 ## Acknowledgments

 - Uses transcript and text of Chapter 1: Atoms in Motions from Feynman Lectures on Physics, [Copyright © 1963-1965, 2006, 2013 by the California Institute of Technology, Michael A. Gottlieb and Rudolf Pfeiffer](https://www.feynmanlectures.caltech.edu/III_copyright.html)
-- Uses Anthropic's Claude for advanced language processing
-- Optional integration with Assembly AI for improved transcription

 ## Feedback and Support